nuts-foundation/nuts-workshops/eOverdracht/1-service-registration.md

 ```

 #### Notification Endpoint
-The notification endpoint is exposed by EHR and notified when an eOverdracht sender creates a transfer for the local (receiving) care organization.
+The notification endpoint is exposed by the EHR and notified when an eOverdracht sender creates a transfer for the local (receiving) care organization.
-In test/development setups the *Nuts Demo EHR* application will generally handle the notification, so replace `<external-ehr-address>` with the correct host/port so it can be reached by external EHRs.
+Replace `<external-ehr-address>` with the correct host/port, so it can be reached by external EHRs.
+This could be *Nuts Demo EHR* for test/development setups.

 ```
-POST /internal/didman/v1/did/{did}/endpoint
+POST <internal-node-address>/internal/didman/v1/did/{did}/endpoint
 {
   "type": "fhir",
   "endpoint": "http://<external-ehr-address>/web/external/transfer/notify",